 Neighbors Helping Neighbors (NHN) is a program of the Christians United Outreach Center (CUOC) that brings the community together.
 We don’t give gifts, but instead offer help with things such as dentures, dental work, home needs, and so much more.
 We operate all year long, focusing on the “difficult to meet” needs that always come up.

-Since Christmas of last year, NHN has assisted 37 households with various needs.
+Since Christmas in 2019, NHN has assisted 37 households with various needs.
 NHN funds have helped pay for materials, and our volunteers have offered labor for everything from ramps to minor home repair, roof repair, making a home handicap accessible, and more.
 We have provided mattresses, appliances, dental care, floor repair, vehicle repair, vehicle for work, ramps, roof repair, plumbing, power lift chairs, glasses, and so much more.
 And if your need exceeds our budget, we’ll provide a referral to other resources for help.

 We cherish the partnerships we have with our donors, volunteers, professionals and other agencies that help us meet the needs for the NHN requests.
 The NHN program met over $10,000 worth of monetary requests this year through in-kind donations!